telicent-oss/ies-tool/README.md

 A library for working with the [IES data standard.](https://github.com/dstl/IES4)

 IES is a UK Government data exchange standard.
 It is a 4D ontology specified as an RDF Schema.
 The purpose of telicent-ies-tool is to make it easier for users to create compliant IES data.

+Formal ontologies can be hard for beginners to grasp.
+Unlike traditional data models, they are constructional in nature.
+Instead of defining a set of entities and fields to populate, ontologies like IES define a set of common objects that can be assembled following well-defined patterns.
+This introduces a degree of flexibility not found in traditional data models, which is great for real-world situations where information requirements change faster than the data models can be re-engineered.
+The disadvantage to this approach is that if users and developers are not steeped in the principles that underpin the ontology (4D, extensional, constructional) then it is easy to generate structures that do not follow the patterns.
+We can mitigate this somewhat with the use of SHACL, but overuse of SHACL would result in the loss of desired flexibility.

+To counter some of these issues, Telicent have collected together a number of convenience functions that we have used on projects into one Python library to help data engineers get started and hopefully ensure appropriate use of the ontology.